 Submit a Report on what your synod is doing for creation care.

-You may download these resources, print, and reproduce for your use.
+You may download these resources, print, adapt, and reproduce for your use.

 LCR is committed to training a small group of leaders from each of the ELCA synods to bring care-for-creation more deeply into congregations in their synod and in the life of the synod as a whole.
 The one or two day training workshops include information about the degradation of the environment and the related issues of human justice.
 The workshop offers congregational resources and strategies for congregations in worship, education, building and grounds, discipleship at home and work, and public ministry and advocacy.
 Synods and congregations are a linchpin for significant work in caring for creation.
 LRC has completed three training workshops for representative leaders from 12 synods.

 The Training Workshop Plan: LRC has developed a working agreement with participating synods.
 The bishop of each synod and a representative of the synodical creation-care committee sign a document of agreement.

 LRC agrees to:

 · Provide training for 3 to 5 representatives of the synod